 Temperature

-Aloes grow at their best in temperatures between 50 to 85 °F (10 to 30 °C).
-When temperatures shift below 50 °F (10 °C), it is time to bring your plants back inside.
-Maintain a room temperature above 60 °F (15 °C) and not expose the plants to temperatures below freezing.
-Some Aloes are cold hardy down to USDA hardiness zone 10a, 30 °F (-1.1 °C).
+Aloes grow best at temperatures between 50°F and 85°F (10°C and 30°C).
+When temperatures drop below 50°F (10°C), it is time to bring your plants back inside.
+Maintain a room temperature above 60°F (15°C) and do not expose the plants to temperatures below freezing.
+Some Aloes are cold-hardy down to USDA hardiness zone 10a, with a minimum temperature of 30°F (-1.1°C).
 Once the threat of frost has passed, move them back outside in the spring.

 Pot Size

-Plant your Aloe in a pot containing at least one drainage hole, which is 2 to 3 inches (5 to 7.5 cm) larger in diameter than the base of the plant.
+Plant your Aloe in a pot containing at least one drainage hole, 2 to 3 inches (5 to 7.5 cm) larger in diameter than the plant's base.

 General Care for Aloe